Mohammad Ruhul Amin: Involvement in the Liberation War

 At the start of Bangladesh Liberation War with Operation Searchlight, Amin immediately resigned from the Pakistan Navy, left PNS Comilla at Chittagong, and returned to his village.
 He organized local youths and soldiers for the war.
-In May, he along with 500 others joined at Sector-3 under Major K M Shafiullah.
-Later he enrolled at Palash, a warship of Bangladesh Navy and at the same time worked as the squadron leader for both warships Padma and Palash.
+In May, he along with 500 others joined Sector-3 under Major K M Shafiullah.
+Later he was posted as Engine Room Artificer on BNS Palash, serving in the small gunboat force that operated BNS Padma and Palash during the Liberation War.

 On 10 December 1971, during the concluding days of the Bangladesh Liberation War, an incident occurred at the Rupsha river in Khulna.
 In a successful campaign of the allied Bangladesh and Indian naval forces, after freeing Jessore, the ships were advancing towards capturing the Titumir naval base from the Pakistan Navy.
-Two of the warships of the Bangladesh Navy/Mukti Bahini named Padma and Palash mistakenly came under fire from the Indian Air Force as it crossed the river Rupsha near the Khulna shipyard.
-According to some other witnesses, Indian Air Force fired at different places of Khunla city earlier that day and incidentally one of those bombs had fallen at the warship Palash.
-Ruhul Amin was working as an artificer of that ship.
+As they crossed the Rupsha River near the Khulna shipyard, the two Mukti Bahini gunboats, BNS Padma and BNS Palash, spotted three Folland Gnat fighter aircraft of the Indian Air Force circling overhead.
+Operating under the joint Allied Command, the commanding officers, certain that the planes were friendly, ordered the crews not to engage.
+However, due to a severe breakdown in communication between the ground and air commands, the IAF pilots mistook the converted gunboats for enemy vessels and began rocket runs on the ships.
+Ruhul Amin was working as an artificer of Palash.
 Both ships caught fire.
 As a result of heavy bombing, the engine room in the warship caught fire and in a bid to save the ship, Ruhul Amin tried to extinguish it, ignoring orders to abandon the ship.
 But the engine room was under fire again and another shell exploded which injured Ruhul Amin which convinced him to abandon the ship.
-He jumped into the water and swam ashore but was attacked and killed with bayonets by the awaiting Razakars.
+He jumped into the water and swam ashore to the eastern bank of the Rupsha River, where he was captured, tortured, and killed with bayonets by waiting Razakar collaborators.He jumped into the water and swam ashore but was attacked and killed with bayonets by the awaiting Razakars.

+On the next day, Ruhul Amin along with Mohibullah was buried by the local people at Bagmara village in East Rupsha area in the district.

 Legacy

-Ro Ro Ferry Bir Shreshtha Ruhul Amin was named after him.
+Ro-ro ferry Bir Shreshtha Ruhul Amin was named after him.
 The Bangladesh Navy warship BNS Shaheed Ruhul Amin is named after him.
 Bir Shrestha Ruhul Amin Sarani is a road in Saidpur Cantonment, Saidpur, Nilphamari which is named after him.
-Bir Shrestha Shahid Ruhul Amin Stadium in Chittagong is named after him.
+Until 2005, Bir Shrestho Flight Lieutenant Matiur Rahman Cricket Stadium in Chittagong was named after him.

 He had three daughters and two sons.